 - 2 packages (8 ounces each) cream cheese, softened

 - Place egg whites in a large bowl; let stand at room temperature for 30 minutes.
 Drain pineapple, reserving 1 cup juice; set aside.

-- In a small bowl, combine flour and baking powder.
+- Preheat oven to 350°.
+In a small bowl, combine flour and baking powder.
 In another bowl, beat egg yolks until slightly thickened.
 Gradually add 1 cup sugar, beating on high speed until thick and lemon-colored.
-Beat in the butter, extracts and 1/2 cup reserved juice.
+Beat in butter, extracts and 1/2 cup reserved juice.
 Add dry ingredients; beat until well blended.